jasjitsingh85/courses/web-app-with-jquery.md

 This code tells the browser to wait until the page loads, then listen for when a user clicks on any `button` element or presses a key in any `input` element.
 When one of those happens, you run a callback function (i.e., the blocks of behaviors we define below).
 When the user clicks or types a key, the browser generates some data about the click event.
 The object representing that data is the `event` you see in `function(event)`.

-[`event.which`](https://api.jquery.com/event.which/) contains information about which button was pressed in a `mousedown` event and the `key` property contains information about which key was pressed in a `keydown` event.
-Different types of events will contain different information.
-For example, it wouldn't make sense for there to be a `key` property when you had clicked a mouse button.

 ### `event.currentTarget`

 One of the most powerful properties of an `event` object is the `currentTarget`.
 This contains information about which DOM element the user has interacted with.